 What We Offer the Community

-For nearly 75 years, Catholic Charities of the Archdiocese of Galveston-Houston has provided a comprehensive network of social services for this entire region.
+For 75 years, Catholic Charities of the Archdiocese of Galveston-Houston has provided a comprehensive network of social services for this entire region.
 We empower people to grow and thrive, and we work to alleviate poverty and help people become self-sufficient and live better lives.

 Our Four Focus Areas